-QLD Hendry was approached by a client to prepare evacuation diagrams and a fire and evacuation plan for their existing large grease plant factory under the Building Fire Safety Regulation 2008 (BFSR).
+QLD Hendry was approached by a client to prepare evacuation diagrams and a fire and evacuation plan for their existing large grease plant factory under the Building Fire Safety Regulation 2008 (BFSR) in Queensland.
 The client’s fire and evacuation plan (emergency plan) and evacuation signs were outdated to the extent that they did not include recent alterations.
-The fire and evacuation plan needed a complete revision to comply with the provisions of the BFSR.
+The fire and evacuation plan needed the complete revision to comply with the provisions of the BFSR.

 (Note: Various symbols and indicators on evacuation signs under the BFSR and Queensland Fire and Rescue Service vary to those nominated in AS 3745-2010 ‘Planning for emergencies in facilities’.
 If requested dual compliance with BFSR and AS 3745- 2010, then BFSR symbols would take precedence and then followed by AS 3745-2010 for the symbols – indicators not included in the BFSR).